Are you a People Pleaser when it comes to your Style?

 At least for this shopping trip, I had a secret weapon: someone who had better perspective than I did.
 When I asked my daughter what she thought of the shoes, she said “I could see you wearing them!
 They’re you” That snapped me out of it.
 Real quick.
 She wasn’t suffering from my baggage about what makes a good purchase for me.
 I brought them to the cashier and I’ve been enjoying my fun sandals ever since.

-Now that I see what’s going on, I’m going to be watching for it and have a simple strategy to deal with it.
-First, bring one of my daughters.
-They are so fun to shop with!
-Haha, I know that’s not realistic since they have lives of their own :) But seriously, while I work on this, I need to have someone else’s perspective.
-So, if I don’t have someone with me, my second option (although, tied for first as far as who I want shopping with me) is texting a picture to my dear friend Carey to ask her advice.
-She has great fashion sense and she knows me well.
-If she’s not available for some reason, then I have option three: check out the return policy.
-This is probably some of the best shopping advice that I’ve ever gotten for when I’m stuck about a purchase.
+Now that I see what’s going on, I’m going to be watching for it and have some simple strategies to deal with it.
+The first one is utilizing someone else’s perspective.
+Whether I take someone with me or text a picture to my trusted friend with amazing taste, I need help to refocus.
+Another option is going with the purchase but only if it can be returned.
+That is probably some of the best shopping advice that I’ve ever gotten for when I can't decide what to do whatever the reason.
 Working it out at home and talking to whoever I need to while having the item in hand is a great alternative.

 Maybe you don’t struggle with people pleasing.
 Maybe it’s something else.
 Whatever it is, you may find it pops up while you’re shopping (or getting dressed) and it keeps you from making what could be your best decision.
 I’m excited to think that I could just be a little less stuck than I was before I had this outing with my daughter.
 Now, when I wear my sandals, I remind myself how much I’m enjoying them and how they feel “right”.
 It’s been great positive reinforcement.
 I’m looking forward to the next time I’m out shopping.
 I want to practice the looking, thinking, and feeling that’s involved with building my own style.
 I hope you will too!